Hypothesis Testing

 Hypothesis testing is a scientific process of testing whether or not the hypothesis is plausible.
 The following steps are involved in hypothesis testing:

 The first step is to state the null and alternative hypothesis clearly.
-The null and alternative hypothesis in hypothesis testing can be a one tailed or two tailed test.
+In hypothesis testing, you can use either a one-tailed or two-tailed test for the null and alternative hypotheses.

 The second step is to determine the test size.
-This means that the researcher decides whether a test should be one tailed or two tailed to get the right critical value and the rejection region.
+This means that the researcher decides whether to use a one-tailed or two-tailed test in order to obtain the correct critical value and define the rejection region.

 The third step is to compute the test statistic and the probability value.
 This step of the hypothesis testing also involves the construction of the confidence interval depending upon the testing approach.